 What to buy from Eponine London…

-The Duchess has worn Eponine London a handful of times, most recently in November 2021 at a COP26 evening reception in Glasgow.
-She chose an elegant blue coat dress from the brand’s Spring/Summer 2021 collection.
-It’s not the first time she’s chosen a royal blue dress.
+Kate's also worn Eponine's designs to important diplomatic events, including at a COP26 evening reception in Glasgow in November 2021, where she chose an elegant blue coat dress from the brand’s Spring/Summer 2021 collection.
+And is wasn't the first time she’d chosen a royal blue dress from Eponine.
 Kate wore a very similar style from the brand back in 2017 whilst visiting a Child Bereavement Centre in Stratford, London.
 She then re-wore this dress in 2018 on a visit to the McLaren Composites Technology Centre.
-As well as their dresses, Kate has also twice-worn a red and white tweed skirt suit from the brand.
+As well as its dresses, Kate has also twice-worn a red and white tweed skirt suit from the brand.

 5. Jenny Packham